Nasi ulam

-Nasi ulam is a traditional Indonesian, Malaysian, and generally Malay dish of steamed rice (nasi) served with various herbs and vegetables (Ulam (salad)).
+Nasi ulam is a traditional rice dish of Betawi, Malay (especially of the northern Malay Peninsular) and Peranakan cuisines that mixes various traditional herbs and vegetables (ulam) mostly the leaves of pegagan (Centella asiatica), kemangi (lemon basil), Vietnamese mint, and torch ginger among other things, accompanied with various side dishes.

-The herbs used are mostly the leaves of pegagan (Centella asiatica), though they can also be replaced with kemangi (lemon basil), vegetables, and spices, accompanied with various side dishes.
-This dish is a feature of Betawi and Malay cuisine with many variations and is commonly found in Indonesia, Malaysia, Singapore, and southern Thailand.
+This dish is a feature of with many variations and is commonly found in Indonesia, Malaysia, Singapore, and southern Thailand.
 Nasi ulam is often served with sambal chilli paste.

 History

+In Indonesia

 Nasi ulam is a typical Betawi mixed rice.
 Nasi ulam is a cross of several culinary cultures that influence the variant of the nasi ulam and its side dishes.
 Some say that white rice topped with coconut serundeng (ulam) and peanuts is an Indian influence.
 In Indonesia, Nasi Ulam is not only found in Jakarta but also Sumatra and Bali.
 Ulam in Betawi language is the name for serundeng from grated coconut, which when stirred with hot white rice will bring out a savory and slightly spicy taste on the tongue.

 The history of Nasi Ulam comes from Tangerang, Banten.
 Unfortunately, this dish is rarely known by the surrounding community and is more associated with cuisine from Jakarta.
 This is because, in the past, a large number of Nasi Ulam traders from Tangerang brought the dish to Glodok, Jakarta.
 The cuisine was enjoyed by the local community, particularly Chinese Indonesians.

 Not all Betawi people in Jakarta are familiar with all variations of Nasi Ulam, both wet (basah) and dry (kering).
 Wet ulam is only known among the Cina Benteng, Petak Sembilan, kawasan Pecinan, Tanjung Priok, Kemayoran, Matraman, dan Senen.
 Meanwhile, dried ulam is known in the Tebet, Kayumanis, and Mester Jatinegara areas.
 Betawi people usually eat rice ulam in the morning as one of the breakfast menus.